rahmakevo/Ionic_Weather_API/README.md

 ## Getting started

-One will need Node.js installed on your machine Install Ionic
+One will need the following on your machine :
+*Install Nodejs
+*Install Ionic
-Install Cordova
+*Install Cordova
-Use tabs Ionic Template
+*Use tabs Ionic Template

 ### Dependencies and Framework